 G. Sanford McGee

-Sanford's most recent copper works are also framed in locally harvested walnut.
-He is a founding member of the South Cumberland Regional Land Trust, and his dedication to conservation will preserve the mountain's beauty for generations to come.
+Sanford is a founding member of the South Cumberland Regional Land Trust.
+His dedication to both conservation and art helps preserve the mountain's beauty for generations to come.